TemaTechUnLtd/GovBright/README.md

 Thanks for reading (^_^)

+# Software Engineer Competency Assessment

+### Introduction
+The purpose of this assessment is to test for a basic level of competency, combined with the ability to learn new skills where needed.
+We require you to do a set of tasks for submission prior to an interview.
+Should you be subsequently called for an interview, you may also be asked questions about this assessment within the context of the business analyst working on the project.

 ### Requirement
 A government department needs a website to allow members of the public to give feedback about the lighting outside of their home.
 They would like you to create a .Net MVC (or blazor) website